 National 4-H Conference

-The National 4-H Conference delegates participate in developing recommendations for the 4-H Youth Development Program.
+Have the opportunity to present your ideas and plans of action to various federal agencies and partners and visit congressional leaders on Capitol Hill through the pinnacle of 4-H Civic Engagement.
+Work alongside other National 4-H Conference delegates to develop recommendations for the 4-H Youth Development Program.
 The National 4-H Headquarters then shares the recommendations with the Secretary of Agriculture, National Extension Program Leaders, and others who determine 4-H programs.
-This event brings together youth, volunteer leaders, and state and county Extension staff from across the United States, the U.S. Territories, and the Canadian Provinces.
+During this event, you will come together with other youth, volunteer leaders, and state and county Extension staff from across the United States, the U.S. Territories, and the Canadian Provinces.

 A thank you to our donors

 When 4-H history was being made, Nellie Turner and her family were there.
 In 1927, Nellie attended the first National 4-H Conference—then called 4-H Club Camps—and took part in adopting the 4-H pledge and motto.
 Her son, Ed Turner, presided over the dedication ceremony of the National 4-H Center near Washington, D.C. in 1959.
 Ed's sister, Joan Hickman, was present at the dedication of the national center's courtyard statue.
 Ed Turner and Joan Hickman have both served on the Missouri 4-H Foundation Board of Trustees.
 The Turner National 4-H Conference Fund was established in 2011 and provides perpetual support of the Missouri Delegation each year.